The Ultimate Guide to Finding a Great Account Executive

 A goal-oriented mindset

 Additionally, their job is by no means easy.
 It may require them to put in extra hours and push them to travel often for business.
-These can inevitably tire them out temporarily, but it’s important that they have enough emotional fortitude to stay the course, at least until their cutoff.
+These can inevitably tire them out temporarily, but they must have enough emotional fortitude to stay the course, at least until their cutoff.

 The best account executives work to complement their strong social and communication skills with an analytical, goal-oriented mindset, delivering the best of both worlds and focusing on hitting their targets.